IOWA AFTERCARE SERVICES NETWORK

 You're about to age out of foster care ... so now what?
 Entering adulthood means making lots of decisions, and it can be a tough time.
 The Iowa Aftercare Services Network (IASN) is available to help young adults who have experienced foster care move toward stability and self-sufficiency in five key areas: education, employment, housing, health and relationships.

 The IASN is a group of 9 organizations across the state of Iowa that have come together to support youth who have aged out of foster care.

 The IASN helps young adults meet the challenges of independent living.
 We do this by including young adults as equal partners in planning and programming.

-The IASN has evolved and grown to effectively serve more than 700 former foster youth ages 18 to 21 each year in the Iowa Aftercare and Preparation for Adult Living programs.
+The IASN serves more than 700 emerging adults ages 18 to 21 each year in the Iowa Aftercare and Preparation for Adult Living programs.
 [Learn more]